zaeleus/bbloom/README.md

 **bbloom** is a Rust library that provides an implementation of a Bloom filter.

+A scalable Bloom filter is also included, which is a variant that dynamically grows to ensure a given false positive probability.

 ## Install

 bbloom is not published to [crates.io].
 Add the dependency to `Cargo.toml`